tc39/proposal-temporal/docs/duration.md

 > **NOTE**: If any of `duration.milliseconds`, `duration.microseconds`, or `duration.nanoseconds` are over 999, then deserializing from the result of `duration.toString()` will yield an equal but different object.
 > See [Duration balancing](./balancing.md#serialization) for more information.

+The output precision can be controlled with the `fractionalSecondDigits` or `smallestUnit` option.
+If no options are given, the default is `fractionalSecondDigits: 'auto'`, which omits trailing zeroes after the decimal point.

+The value is truncated to fit the requested precision, unless a different rounding mode is given with the `roundingMode` option, as in `Temporal.Duration.round()`.
+Note that rounding may change the value of other units as well.

 Usage examples: